 My name is Darren McGlen and I work providing support to kinship carers as well as creating new support groups and supporting existing ones.
 No matter how much support people need, it’s amazing to be able to bring any kind of additional enjoyment to their lives.
 To be able to do it with Kinship, which is such a supportive working environment with amazing values, makes it even better.

 I originally qualified in Business Management, (postgraduate), and worked in a variety of posts within the NHS for around 11 years.
 I eventually found my real passion for community development, in which I have worked for a variety of charities for around 16 years.

 Having been a foster carer for around 7 years I found this post that really fitted in with my interests; which was to support carers to carry out their roles without also having to worry about isolation or so many other financial, legal or social complications.

 I spend most of my spare time traveling around the UK exploring new places with my family and fishing around the coastline.

-Rachael Sherrington, project worker for Bradford, Calderdale and Kirklees
+Rachael Sherrington, senior project worker for Bradford, Calderdale and Kirklees

 “I love my role as I know that every day I do something that makes a difference to someone.
 The kinship carers that I meet and work with know they can contact me whenever they need to.” read Rachael’s full bio